ginocic/PiHomeLab/docs/os/ssh.md

-# Connection to the Raspberry Pi over SSH
+# Connection to the host over SSH

 Form now on, we will connect to the machine over SSH.